This program supports equity by highlighting the value of diversity in leadership.

 - Meetings will be held in the Center for Inclusive Excellence, Showalter 114, on the Cheney campus.
 We also have Zoom capability in the Center, and you may attend via Zoom if you prefer.
 Due to COVID-19, if any restrictions are placed on group activities, the meetings may be via Zoom.

-The meetings will take place on the 2nd Tuesday of each month starting in January 2023 on the following dates:
+The meetings will take place on the 3rd or 4th Tuesday each month starting in January 2023 on the following dates:

 This program is provided for personal professional development and is not considered part of a person’s job assignment.
 Participation is voluntary and not required or sponsored by the University, so attendance will not be considered work time.
 As this is not a work-sponsored training, the University is not responsible to pay any fees or expenses associated with the program.